MisionThi/thi-origins-stuff/docs/thi_key_library.md

 <br />

 ## Change the activation location (in-code)
-Important to rember is that only first four powers are preset to a specific slot and key. <br />
+Important to remember is that only the first four powers are preset to a specific slot and key. <br />
-If you want to preset more powers to certain key slot combinations you will have go in the folder `thi_key_library/powers/resources/power_slot/`
+If you want to preset more powers to certain key slot combinations you will have to go to the folder `thi_key_library/powers/resources/power_slot/`
-In this folder you will find the resources that determain whitch key slot combination will activate the power.
+In this folder, you will find the resources that determine which key slot combination will activate the power.
 To change the slot key combination that activates it change the `"start_value": -1,` to the value you want. <br />
-See the table below for what value means what. <br />
+See the table below for what value means. <br />

 Value | Slot | Key
 ------|------|-----